top of page

 Get Ahead: Plan for Pay Changes

-If you’re paying above minimum already (or considering paying the “real” living wage) then the voluntary sector rates provide good benchmarking for retention, employer brand & morale.
+If you’re paying above minimum already or considering paying the “real” living wage, then the voluntary sector rates provide good benchmarking for retention, employer brand, and morale.
 It's also vital to budget accordingly; even if an individual cost rise seems modest, aggregated across a team it can become meaningful in a tight cost environment.

 We hope you found these updates useful.
 If you’d like any guidance on implementing these updates or want to discuss how they affect your business, don’t hesitate to get in touch.